anishagg17/anishagg17/README.md

 ### Hi, I'm Anish! 👋

 I am a pre-final year student at NIT, Hamirpur, pursuing my Bachelors in Computer Science.
+I have been a Google Summer of Code(GSoC) student @Elastic :elasticheart:

+Besides coding, I like sleeping 😴

+- :man_technologist: Code: HTML, CSS, JavaScript, React, MongoDb, Node.js, C++, GraphQL and Python.
+- :cloud: Technologies: Cloud and Devops (AWS, Docker, CircleCi)

 <!---
 I am an open-source enthusiast, passionate about algorithms, competitive programming and software development.
 Besides, I have also begun to explore the world of Frontend development and Backend development (ReactJs, GraphQl, and NodeJs mainly).
 I enjoy problem-solving and creating new stuff using 3Js.